TrueBlocks/trueblocks-core/src/other/migrations/README-v0.17.0.md

+# v0.17.0 Updated API and SDK

+---

+(November 23, 2021)

+## Why the Change?

+Version 0.17.0 is another major upgrade to our code.
+We added a Typescript SDK and as a result, in order to make the SDK more consistent, some of the API endpoints changed.

+Here's a table showing which endpoints changed.
+Previously the API endpoints were identical to the command line options.
+Now, API options are `camelCase` and command line options are `under_bar_cased`.

 ### Command line / API options

 *The api option is the same as the command line flag unless otherwise noted.*